10 Unavoidable Money Conversations to Have With Your Spouse, Kids, and Parents

-Why it’s important: Thirty percent of adult children contribute to their parents’ finances, according to the Pew Research Center, an independent research organization in Washington, D.C.
+Why it’s important: Many people contribute to their parents’ finances.
 With many people living into their 80s and beyond, it is more likely than ever that retirees will outlive their savings.

-What to do first: Check with your siblings to see if they have had similar conversations with your folks.
+What to do first: Check with your siblings to see if they’ve had similar conversations with your folks.
 It might be best to have just one adult child make the approach.
-The retirement calculator at bankrate.com can estimate how large a nest egg your parents will need in their retirement years.
+The hlepful retirement calculator at bankrate.com can estimate how large a nest egg your parents will need in their retirement years.

 How to bring it up: Gently.
 Having a context for the conversation helps: “Mom, I noticed that you were careful at the grocery store.
 I don’t want you worrying about money during retirement.”
 Remember: “It may take more than one try,” says Virginia Morris, author of How to Care for Aging Parents ($13, amazon.com).
 “Often parents don’t want to talk with kids about finances.”

-Why it’s important: The average cost for a private room in a nursing home can reach $75,000 a year; home health-care costs can be $200 a day.
-Long-term-care insurance pays these expenses.
+Why it’s important: The average cost for a private room in a nursing home can reach over $90,000 a year.
+Long-term-care insurance helps cover expenses like these.

-The ideal time to talk: When your parents are in their late 50s or early 60s and in good health.
-That is when they will be most likely to find an affordable policy.
+When to talk about it: When your parents are in their late 50s or early 60s and in good health.
+That’s when they’ll be most likely to find an affordable policy.

-What to do first: Search for and print out articles on the subject so you can present the facts clearly.
-(Here are several good ones: Long-Term Insurance Information.)
-For a sense of potential costs and insurance benefits, check out the LTC Insurance Evaluator tool at smartmoney.com.
+What to do first: Search for and show them articles on the subject so you can present the facts clearly.
+For a sense of potential costs and insurance benefits, check out the LTC Insurance Evaluator tool at aarp.org.

-How to bring it up: Use your grandparents as an excuse, suggests Marilee Kern Driscoll, founder of the e-newsletter Long-Term Care Planning Month (ltcmonth.com).
-Say something like “Mom, remember what you went through with Grandma when she was in the nursing home?
-She had to pay an awful lot of money out of her own pocket.
+How to bring it up: Use your grandparents as an excuse, suggests Marilee Kern Driscoll, keynote speaker, business consultant, and president of The Marilee Driscoll Company.
+Say something like “Mom, remember what you went through with Grandma when she was in a nursing home?
+She had to pay an awful lot of money out of pocket.
 Have you made any plans if that should happen to you or Dad down the road?”
 If your own family doesn’t fit this scenario, mention one of your friends who has gone through a similar situation with her grandparents or parents.
-Then follow up by sharing the articles you printed out.
+Then follow up by sharing the articles you’ve read.

-Why it’s important: If a parent is suddenly incapacitated, he needs a durable power of attorney to have someone make financial decisions on his behalf.
+Why it’s important: If a parent is suddenly incapacitated, they need a durable power of attorney to have someone make financial decisions on his behalf.